 Much of the world – and certainly the citizens of Iraq – may have reached their verdicts long ago: the mercenaries of Blackwater, which has since changed its name twice in an effort to shake off the legacy of Nisour, ran amok, opening fire with complete contempt for the lives of innocent Iraqis, because of a wholly imagined threat to a convoy that was carrying a US State Department official.

-Blackwater men operating in Iraq in 2003 The trial is a moment, potentially, for the US to offer some amends to Iraq for what happened in the square, to admit to an atrocity that should never have happened.
+The trial is a moment, potentially, for the US to offer some amends to Iraq for what happened in the square, to admit to an atrocity that should never have happened.
 And it is a moment to apply just a little, and very belated, salve on the souls of those Iraqis whose family members were slaughtered.
 It may also offer a chance to the US to feel just a tiny bit less guilty.
 Nisour Square was arguably the nadir of America's rip through Iraq, rivalled only by the unveiling of the abuse of prisoners by US soldiers at Abu Ghraib.

 Three of the defendants – Paul Slough, Evan Liberty and Dustin Heard – are facing manslaughter charges.
 The fourth, Nicholas Slatten, is accused of murder.
 Some of their former colleagues from Blackwater, which had been contracted by the State Department to provide security in Baghdad, appeared as prosecution witnesses.

 "These men took something that did not belong to them; the lives of 14 human beings...
 They were turned into bloody bullet-riddled corpses at the hands of these men," Mr Asuncion told the jury in closing arguments.
 One man, he recalled, had told the court of opening the door of a car caught in the gunfire "and his son's brains fell out at his feet".